 The EOI Selection and Invitation to Submit an Application

 EOI's are assessed based upon the criteria in place at the time when your EOI was submitted.
+Only EOIs submitted on the day prior to the scheduled EOI selection will be eligible for selection for each draw.
+EOIs submitted on the day of a scheduled EOI selection will not be eligible for that selection but will remain in the pool for consideration in the next scheduled EOI pool selection.
 If your EOI is selected it will be removed from the application pool and you will no longer be able to update it.
 Selection doesn't guarantee your application will be approved or that you'll receive a nomination or permanent residence.

 After your EOI has been selected: